GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 ## `content-visibility`

 It may be hard to figure out which containment values to use, since browser optimizations may only kick in when an appropriate set is specified.
-You can play around with the values to see [what works best](https://developers.google.com/web/updates/2016/06/css-containment), or you can use another CSS property called `content-visibility` to apply the needed containment automatically. `content-visibility` was created to ensure that you get the largest performance gains the browser can provide with least effort.
+You can play around with the values to see [what works best](https://developers.google.com/web/updates/2016/06/css-containment), or you can use another CSS property called `content-visibility` to apply the needed containment automatically. `content-visibility` ensures that you get the largest performance gains the browser can provide with less effort from you as a developer.

 ### `content-visibility: auto` {: #auto }